Cotswold Festival of Steam:'NORTHERN SOUL' 25-27 May 2019

 (The bold links will in due course, take you to additional pages)

-- Timetable and map The timetable will soon be available and you can download a FREE copy along with a map of the line.
-This will also be distributed free during the event.
+- Timetable and map: The timetable will be available to download for FREE along with a map of the line shortly.
+A printed version will also be distributed free during the event.

 - Getting to the railway Click on the link to find out where we are and what public transport is available.
 Once again we are operating a heritage bus service throughout the gala between our Cheltenham Race Course Station and Cheltenham Spa Railway Station.
-In addition, there will be a London Routemaster bus operating between Broadway station and the Broadway village centre - there is at present no car parking at Broadway station but there are Pay and Display short and long-term car parks in and around the village.
+In addition, there will be a London Routemaster bus operating between Broadway station and the Broadway village centre.
 At Toddington and Cheltenham Racecourse parking is FREE and there is unlimited parking at the racecourse so that might be the best place to aim for if travelling by car.
 Please note that there is extremely limited parking at Winchcombe station.
 At Toddington, look out for direction signs for additional car parking on the Stow side of the station just off the B4077.
 There will be no parking in Toddington station yard.
+Parking is now available at Broadway station in the new Pay & Display car park - production of the ticket counterfoil will gain you a £3 discount off your train ticket cost.

-- Tickets please Click on the link to find out about ticket prices and to by tickets.
+- Tickets please Click on the link to find out about ticket prices and to buy tickets.
 Tickets will be available on the day and reduced-rate tickets will be offered for those who arrive after 3pm.
 Please note, access to the site is for ticket holders only.
 Tickets do not provide access to the locomotive yard, however there is a viewing area open to the public, accessible from the West side of the car park.
+Unfortunately it is not possible to gain entry to the site for 'just a look around'

 - North Gloucestershire Narrow Gauge Railway at Toddington will be operating throughout the weekend with steam locomotives working on this delightful 2ft-gauge line that runs from Toddington, the station being on the opposite side of the car park to the main line.
 The railway expects to field up to three locomotives.